rickjjones/emotion-tracker-pwa/README.md

 - History view with export / import (JSON) and clear-all options.
 - Service worker with precaching and an update-banner flow (skipWaiting + clients) so users can reload to activate new versions.
 - Light visual polish: category chips with subtle green variants, responsive layout and a centered container.
+ - Customizable tracking: users can open a "Customize Emotions" modal and choose which emotions appear on the main form.
+Selections persist in `localStorage` so the form stays tailored between visits.
+ - CSV/JSON exports respect the user's selected (tracked) emotions.
+CSV columns are generated in category order and always include `note` as the last column.
+ - The modal and its show/hide behavior are attribute-driven and styled in `docs/styles.css`.
+The app honors the HTML `hidden` attribute to avoid rendering the modal on page load.

 ## Project layout (important files)
 ```